LINC-BIT/AirCa/README.md

 # 1. About Dataset
-**AirCa** is a publicly available  aircraft cargo loading dataset with  millions of instances from industry.
-It has three unique characteristics:
-(1) Large-scale, AirCa contains in total 6,071k records and 1,092k flights, covering 6 aircraft types and 425 airports over a total span of 9 months.
-(2) Comprehensive information, AirCa is delivered to provide rich information pertaining to aircraft cargo loading, including detailed cargo characteristic information, loading-event logs, flight destination, and comprehensive loading constraints in practical scenarios.
-(3) Diversity,  AirCa aims to increase data diversity from three perspectives: destination diversity, Flight diversity, and Constraint diversity.

 ![image/jpeg](https://cdn-uploads.huggingface.co/production/uploads/65d6eb2651e148d01873ec81/8lPaRQm5J7z6tkRqMJrfc.jpeg)

 The figure depicts the process of air cargo loading, starting with terminal administration, where goods are processed and prepared for transportation.